i-am-shodan/USBArmyKnife/tools/README.md

 **The agent currently only runs on 64-bit machines**

+A pre-built copy of the agent can also be obtained from the last successful build artefact available [here](https://github.com/i-am-shodan/USBArmyKnife/actions/workflows/dotnet.yml)

 ### Compile the agent

 The agent is compiled, by default, into Windows native instructions.
 Cross compilation is not currently supported by dotnet so you'll need to run these steps on a Windows machine.